 What remains are regions $W\times(-1,1)$, which come from white regions $W$ of the diagram that are reflected.
 Because the diagram is cellular, each region $W$ is an ideal polygon.
 Perform stellar subdivision on $W\times(-1,1)$.
 That is, let $V\in W$ be a point in $W$.
 Then $V\times(-1,1)$ is an ideal edge.
 Subdivide into ideal tetrahedra by adding faces of the form $E\times(-1,1)$, where $E$ is a line in $W$ from an ideal vertex of $W$ to the point $V$.
 Each resulting tetrahedron meets exactly one of the original edges of $W$.
 Each edge of $W$ came from the intersection of the reflection surface and the crossing discs; after cutting crossing discs, there are $6c$ such intersections.
 Thus we obtain $6c$ ideal tetrahedra from stellar subdividing.
 In total, there are $4c+6c=10c$ ideal tetrahedra making up the complement $\Sigma\times(-1,1)-L$, so the volume is at most $6c$ times the maximum volume $\vtet$ of an ideal tetrahedron.

-For genus $g>1$, the decomposition is similar, but now ``coning'' gives hyperideal polyhedra, as in \reffig{Hyperideal}.
-The black triangles are coned to have one hyperideal vertex and three ideal vertices.
-Each white face $W$ is stellar subdivided into tetrahedra with two hyperideal vertices and two ideal vertices.
+For genus $g>1$, the decomposition is similar, but ``coning'' gives hyperideal polyhedra; see \reffig{Hyperideal}.
+Black triangles are coned to have one hyperideal vertex and three ideal vertices.
+Each white face $W$ is stellar subdivided into tetrahedra with two hyperideal and two ideal vertices.